-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE, to include a minimum of a grade 4 in English Language as well as Maths at grade 5 or above|
+|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in English Language.
+Mathematics at grade 5 or above|

 High specification computer lab, free software, robotics and other hardware for experimentation.

 Materials and other information

 Progression and Careers

 Former students have gone on to study at some of the UK’s top universities, including Lancaster University, the University of St Andrews, the University of Hull, the University of York, and the University of Manchester reading a variety of interesting and challenging degree programmes such as Computer Science, Information Technology for the Creative Industries, Business Management, Engineering, Mathematics, Artificial Intelligence and Nanotechnology.